web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/form-validation.md

 (funcall *validator* "foo")
 ;; =>
 NIL
-"Length of \"asdf\" is less than 10"
+"Length of \"foo\" is less than 10"
 ```

 ## List of validators